pyeventsourcing/eventsourcing/docs/topics/process.rst

 Please note, the library code presented in the example below currently only works with the library's SQLAlchemy record manager.
 Django support is planned, but not yet implemented.
-Support for Cassandra is being considered but applications will probably be simple replication of application state, due to the limited atomicity of Cassandra's lightweight transactions.
+Support for Cassandra is being considered but applications will probably be simple replications of application state, due to the limited atomicity of Cassandra's lightweight transactions.
+Cassandra could be used to archive events written firstly into a relational database.
+Events could be removed from the relational database before storage limits are encountered.
+Events missing in the relational database could be sourced from Cassandra.

 Overview